extrange/personal-blog/docs/blog/posts/2025-09-18-my-first-product-launch.md

 # Lessons From My First Product Launch

-Today I launched [CloudVise], an AI advisor giving personalized advice across multiple topics.
+Today Chanel and I launched [CloudVise], an AI advisor giving personalized advice across multiple topics.
 It was a long journey, starting all the way back in July.

 ![CloudVise Screenshot]

-Here are some lessons I learnt.
+Here are some lessons I learnt through the whole process.

 <!-- more -->